poorsquinky/resume/resume.md

 impact across multiple development teams

-* Enabled dozens of development teams to self-manage AWS infrastructure by leading platform migration and architecture modernization initiatives
+* Enabled dozens of development teams to self-manage AWS infrastructure by leading platform migration and architecture modernization efforts
+* Kickstarted new DevSecOps initiatives by creating and leading a long-term synchronization project between IS, R&D, Security and Cloud Architecture teams
 * Saved millions of dollars in annual expenses by managing cloud cost reduction efforts and closing multiple data centers
 * Expanded Application Delivery operations and scope by recruiting and leading